Our Team

 Paula Lee Poy has been working at the intersection of equity, social policy, and evaluation for most of her career.
 She is a proud generalist and lifelong learner who relishes pulling together different strands of work, frameworks, and pieces of data to help organizations realize their mission – whether it’s through collaborations with DEI teams, HR, research and evaluation, or communications and development.
 An astute observer and strategic thinker, with a keen eye for operationalizing big ideas, Paula is instrumental in not only executing project elements but also in envisioning recommendations and roadmaps for moving forward.
 Paula has worked in various nonprofit sectors including, education, housing, food advocacy, and health and social policy research.
 She has a BA in Geography and Statistics from Mount Holyoke College and an MPA from Baruch College.
 She lives in Brooklyn, New York with her family.

-Jazné Bembry (she/her/hers)
+Jazné Bembry (she/hers)

-Hope Lesane (she/her/hers)
+Hope Lesane (she/hers)

 Facilitator & Coach